neruthes/simplearchive/doc/MANUAL.md

 - Create a workspace directory and cd into it.
 - Make sure `./data` subdir exists.
   - Alternatively, set env var `DATADIR_PREFIX` to supply a data path.
-- Copy the default theme into `./theme` subdir.
+- Copy the default theme into `./theme` subdir from this repository.

 ## Advanced Notes